pysal/pysal/doc/source/users/installation.rst

 Getting your feet wet
 ----------------------

-You can start using PySAL right away on the web with Wakari or PythonAnywhere.
+You can start using PySAL right away on the web with Wakari, PythonAnywhere, or SageMathCloud.

 wakari http://continuum.io/wakari